jeanbaptistemora/fluidattacks-universe2/reviews/README.md

 ## Installing

-Choose one of the methods presented bellow and then run Skims: `skims --help`
+Choose one of the methods presented bellow and then run Reviews: `reviews --help`

 ### Via git